dimitri/pgcopydb/docs/ref/pgcopydb.rst

    $ pgcopydb ping
    18:04:48 84679 INFO   Running pgcopydb version 0.10.31.g7e5fbb8.dirty from "/Users/dim/dev/PostgreSQL/pgcopydb/src/bin/pgcopydb/pgcopydb"
    18:04:48 84683 INFO   Successfully could connect to target database at "postgres://@:/plop?"
-   18:04:48 84682 INFO   Successfully could connect t source database at "postgres://@:/pagila?"
+   18:04:48 84682 INFO   Successfully could connect to source database at "postgres://@:/pagila?"

 This command implements a retry policy (named *Decorrelated Jitter*) and can be used in automation to make sure that the databases are ready to accept